Get covered in minutes!

 Property

-Home > Blog > How Inflation and Supply Chain Issues Impact Home Insurance Rates
+Home > Blog > The Rising Costs of Home Insurance

-From gas to food to clothing, consumers in the United States continue to get hit in the wallet due to rising inflation and supply chain issues.
-Since the start of the pandemic, both issues have become growing concerns and if these problems weren’t enough, homeowners in some states are also seeing their insurance premiums more than double, according to a 2022 Policygenius Home Insurance Pricing Report.
+From gas to food to clothing, consumers in the United States continue to get hit in the wallet due to rising inflation, supply chain issues, and reconstruction and labor costs.
+Homeowners in some states are also seeing their insurance premiums more than double due to more extreme weather and climate disasters, according to a 2024 Policygenius Home Insurance Pricing Report.

-There are many factors besides inflation that have caused home insurance rates to rise.
-Among the trends are the rising costs of building materials, a shortage of labor, and rising insured losses related to natural weather events like wildfires, hurricanes, tornadoes, and other types of storms.
+Many factors besides inflation and claims have caused home insurance rates to rise.
+The age of your home, your home’s estimated cost to rebuild, and how high your deductible is are all considerations.
+Where your house is located and if it is susceptible to extreme weather is another major factor in rising premiums.
+In addition, the rising costs of building materials, a labor shortage, and increasing insured losses related to natural weather events like wildfires, hurricanes, tornadoes, and other types of storms have all contributed to high costs.

-And as some materials are hard to come by, so too are skilled workers.
-CoreLogic found that from January 2022 to August 2022, residential and commercial labor costs grew for many fields of expertise causing companies to pay higher rates for labor.
+And as some materials are hard to come by, so are skilled workers.
+Verisk found that the growth of total costs outstripped the total inflation rate for the year at 4.1%.
+That was from 3.2% the previous year.
+The labor residential and commercial labor costs grew for many fields of expertise causing companies to pay higher rates for labor.

-These partners adhere to high professional standards, have excellent reputations and provide superior customer service.
-When you have had unexpected damage to your property, your home restoration process should be quick and easy.
+These partners adhere to high professional standards, have excellent reputations, and provide superior customer service.
+When you’ve had unexpected damage to your property, your home restoration process should be quick and easy.
 While we cannot control some of the rising material costs due to inflation or delays due to supply chain issues, utilizing our Select Home Restoration Program can help streamline your homeowner’s claim process as much as possible.

 Check out the flyer below as a quick reference guide for what determines property insurance rates or you can download a PDF for reference.